-As part of a larger government spending package, which was signed into law on December 20, 2019, Congress included provisions from the Setting Every Community Up for Retirement Enhancement (SECURE) Act.
-The act includes many common-sense, long-overdue reforms that could make saving for retirement easier and more accessible for many Americans.
+As part of a larger government spending package signed into law on December 20, 2019, Congress included provisions from the Setting Every Community Up for Retirement Enhancement (SECURE) Act.
+The act includes reforms that could make saving for retirement easier and more accessible for many Americans.

-The important retirement legislation reflects policy changes to defined contribution plans (such as 401(k)s), defined benefit pension plans, individual retirement accounts (IRAs), and 529 college savings accounts.
-Most provisions in the law go into effect on January 1, 2020.
+The legislation reflects policy changes to defined contribution plans (such as 401(k)s), defined benefit pension plans, individual retirement accounts (IRAs) and 529 college savings accounts.
+Most provisions in the law went into effect on January 1, 2020.

 Here's a summary of key provisions of the SECURE Act:

 Required minimum distributions (RMDs) begin at age 72

 - Americans are working longer and will no longer be required to withdraw assets from IRAs and 401(k)s at age 70½.

 - RMDs now begin at age 72 for individuals who turned 70½ in the calendar year 2020.